 Articles prepared specifically for the MIT community cover many key child care issues, including Choosing Child Care, Cambridge Child Care Centers and Saving Money on Child Care Expenses.
 General audience articles cover a range of child care issues, from early child development to estate planning.
 Other useful online features include camp and child care search tools and information on scholarships and financial aid.
 Consultants are always available by phone to help you find caregivers.
 Call 877-847-4523.

 Work-Life Resources 24/7 includes home-buying tips, links to financial calculators, mortgage information, and budgeting strategies.
-For a consultation, call 877-847-4523.
+And free half-hour consultations are available on financial issues, by calling 877-847-4523.

 Whether you need legal help for an adoption, estate planning, divorce, or purchasing a home, Work-Life Resources 24/7 offers a variety of resources to help get you started—including tips on how to hire an attorney, links to a lawyer locator, and a glossary of legal terms.
-Call 877-847-4523.
+You can also arrange to talk with a lawyer for a half hour at no charge, by calling 877-847-4523.

 The Center for Work, Family & Personal Life has developed a database of local summer day camps for children and teens, including over 450 programs in the greater Boston area.
 The database is made available through Work-Life Resources 24/7.
 Also prepared by the Center and available from WLR is a list of Resources to Help Locate a Summer Program for Your Child or Teen.
 In addition to providing links to various outside directories, this list includes information about programs that take place on campus during the summer.

 The WLR website also features a Summer Camp Guide, which provides general information about types of camps, age groups served, and schedules.

 For more information, explore WLR's articles on such topics as camp readiness, preparing for camp, and questions to ask camp directors.